tomrom95/ece_inventory/guides/deployment_guide.md

 > export USE_PROXY=TRUE

+This environment variable is very important, and make sure you either save it or you set it every time you run the server scripts.
 Then, you can run the server using `npm run start-dev` or `npm run start-prod`.
 Note that you no longer need root privileges since the server is actually running on port 3001, with nginx running on 443.
+To remember to always set the `USE_PROXY` variable, you can make the production command

+>  USE_PROXY=TRUE npm run start-prod